Neet2516/CSI-Task03-GAME/README.md

+This is the deployed link for this project  - [CSI-Task-03](https://csi-task03-game.onrender.com/)
 # CSI-Task03-Game

 This is the CSI task of making a game using  Javascript with Kaplay library .
 Here we are to choose any of the libraries or the frameworks for the accomplishment of the task .
 Any type of library is appreciable while proceeding with  the task .